MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 Windows IoT Enterprise on Arm supports various NXP and Qualcomm processors, catering to different device needs and performance requirements.

-[NXP processors](./NXP.md) provide the lowest power and lowest cost options for building Windows IoT Enterprise devices, making them excellent for device categories like thin clients, kiosks, gateways, and human machine interfaces (HMIs).
+[NXP processors](./NXP.md) provide the lowest power and lowest cost options for building Windows IoT Enterprise devices.
+They are excellent for device categories like thin clients, kiosks, gateways, and human machine interfaces (HMIs).

-Qualcomm processors provide excellent performance while maintaining the low power benefits of Arm64 processors and are excellent for use cases that require high quality visualizations or machine learning/AI.
+Qualcomm processors provide excellent performance while maintaining the low power benefits of Arm64 processors.
+Qualcomm processors are a good fit for use cases that require high quality visualizations or machine learning/AI.

 For the specific processors models supported for each Windows IoT Enterprise OS version, refer to the [Windows IoT Enterprise Processor Lists](../Hardware/Processor_Requirements.md#windows-iot-enterprise-processor-lists).

 ## Arm64 Hardware Platforms and Boards

 To get started building Windows IoT Enterprise on Arm devices, select an [Arm64 hardware platform or board](../Hardware/Platforms_and_Boards.md).
-Each listed Arm64 hardware platform and board has a Board Support Package (BSP) that supports Windows IoT Enterprise.
-Visit the hardware manufacturer's product page to learn more about its capabilities and ordering information.

 ## Getting Started